- Configuring HTTPS

-- Requesting and configuring your own server certificate
+- Requesting and configuring your own SSL certificate

 - Restricting file permissions